XisHungry/darknet/README.md

-Darknet for YOLOv3 with screenshot and beep function as well as GPS Overlay
+Darknet for YOLOv3
+Available add-on like screenshot, beep function and GPS Overlay

 Screenshot function placed in line 309 of image.c: